rsvim/rsvim/DEVELOPMENT.md

   - For Windows, please use [Visual Studio with C++/C# Desktop Components](https://visualstudio.microsoft.com/).
 - Latest stable version management tools [mise](https://github.com/jdx/mise) and [pipx](https://github.com/pypa/pipx), then install multiple command lines with `mise i`.

+  > Note: For windows development, please manually install all dependencies in the `mise.toml` file.

 ## Rust

 > We provide the `dev.py` script to help running below commands, use `dev.py -h` for more details.